 Please also see our Technical Requirements page for more details.

 Some virtual courses require proctored exams.
 For courses that require a proctored exam, students will use an online proctoring service called ProctorU.
 This service requires a webcam, a microphone, and either a desktop or laptop computer (no phones or netbooks).
 It is the student’s responsibility to obtain access to these items.
 It is also the student’s responsibility to verify exam dates and exam modality with each instructor for each online class.

 Please contact the proctor coordinator at firstname.lastname@example.org with any questions.

-Textbooks can be purchased from the Tufts bookstore in the Mayer Campus Center (46 Professors Row) or through online booksellers (like Amazon) or through any retailer that you might find.
+Textbooks can be purchased for mailed delivery from the Tufts bookstore in the Mayer Campus Center (46 Professors Row) or through online booksellers (like Amazon) or through any retailer that you might find.
 Please note that Tufts University does not endorse any particular retailer, these recommendations are offered only as points of information.